 The Wycliffe New Testament lacks scholarship but for different reasons.
 The manuscript did not find a home at Lichfield Cathedral until the 1940s, and it escaped the notice of Conrad Lindberg in the 1970s when he updated Forshall and Madden’s list of Wycliffe Bibles and New Testaments.
 Lichfield's Wycliffe New Testament is in remarkable condition.
 It does not suffer from the water damage and wear of the Chad Gospels—although to be fair, it is 700 years younger.

-Lichfield Cathedral holds the copyright to these images but has assigned the University of Kentucky the rights to release these images for scholarly purposes through an attribution non-commercial share-alike Creative Commons licensing agreement (England/Wales 2.0).
-If you desire images for publication or other commercial uses, information about fees and a request form can be found at Lichfield Cathedrals' Photograph and Image Request.
-For questions, please contact Clare Townsend, the manager of the Cathedral's libraries.
+Lichfield Cathedral holds the copyright to my 2010 imaging of the manscripts but has generously agreed to release these images for non-commercial purposes through an attribution non-commercial share-alike Creative Commons licensing agreement (England/Wales 2.0).
+If you desire images for publication or other commercial uses, please contact Clare Townsend, the Manager of Lichfield Cathedral Libraries.

-Overlay Viewer: The viewer for this website organizes all of the images taken for a page (RGB and multispectral) and allows easy access to them.
+OverLay Viewer: As mentioned above, the viewer for this website organizes all of the images taken for a page (RGB and multispectral) and allows easy access to them.
 Once you click a thumbnail, the viewer opens and automatically loads the full-color image (RGB) as the base layer (top drop-down box).
 The lower drop-down box allows you to overlay whichever spectral band you choose.
 The slidebar to the right adjusts the transparency of the overlaid image.
 Overlaid images offer multiple benefits for viewing.
-For example, overlaying a near infrared image and adjusting its transparency aids in sorting out bleed through of decoration and script from the other side of a page and overlaying an ultraviolet image can help identify letters that suffer from water-damaged and wear.
+For example, overlaying a near infrared image and adjusting its transparency aids in sorting out bleed through of decoration and script from the other side of a page and overlaying an ultraviolet image can identify letters that suffer from water-damaged and wear.

 Each manuscript also has a list of its salient features, accessible through the drop-down menu that appears when you place your cursor over either ST CHAD GOSPELS (FEATURES ) or WYCLIFFE NEW TESTAMENT (FEATURES ) in the upper right of the banner.